 Complex Tasks Requiring Both Processes

 Complex tasks often require both bottom-up and top-down processing to be successfully completed.
 Bottom-up processing involves taking in sensory information and processing it to form a coherent understanding of the task at hand.
-Top-down processing, on the other hand, involves using pre-existing knowledge and context to guide the understanding and execution of the task.
+Top-down processing, on the other hand, involves using pre-existing knowledge and context to guide understanding and execution of the task.

 For example, driving a car is a complex task that requires both processes.
 Bottom-up processing involves processing the visual information from the road, other cars, and traffic signals.
 Top-down processing involves using prior knowledge and experience to make decisions, such as knowing to brake when approaching a red light.